christopherpaine/Mathematics/pca-moodys-takeaways.md

 "scaling involves dividing by standard deviation" "scaling is particularly useful if the variables have quite different orders of magnitude, although this is not likely to be the case for yield curves. ", fnc.f_wrap_in_span("how to plot different orders of magnitude at various stages of own analysis and see effect of logarithmic transformation","darkred")
-]
+" if both centring and scaling are performed then the covariance matrix is the same as the correlation matrix. " ]